Nathaniel-A-Miller/Chinese-and-American-Educational-Data/README.md

-# Final Visualization Project: US and Chinese Educational Systems
+# Data Visualization Project: US and Chinese Educational Systems

 This GitHub repository is a work in progress!